ldemske/ldemske.github.io/about.md

 title: About
 ---

-I'm a technical writer living in The Last City of the East, also known as St. Paul, Minnesota.
-I create documentation that helps people do their jobs easily.
+I'm a Twin Cities technical writer with a knack for creating user-centric documentation.

 &nbsp;